luposlip/json-schema/README.md

 [luposlip/json-schema "0.1.5"]
 ```

-A Clojure library for JSON validation according to JSON Schema https://json-schema.org.
+A Clojure library for data validation according to JSON Schema https://json-schema.org.

 It's very simple, and supports JSON Schema Draft-07.

 ## Usage

-Currently this library can only be used to validate data based on a JSON Schema.
+This library can be used to validate data (EDN or JSON strings) based on a JSON Schema.

 It has a single public function, `validate` that return the validated data when no errors are found.
 This makes it very easy to incorporate validation in a pipeline (see pseudo example below).